kroepelin-projekte/Learnplaces/README.md

 1. Sign in to ILIAS with Administrator privileges.
 2. Proceed to `Administration » Extending ILIAS » Plugins`
 3. Locate the desired plugin, then select `Actions » Install`, and subsequently, `Actions » Activate`.

-## License

-This commercial Plugin was developed by Kröpelin Projekt GmbH (https://www.kroepelin-projekte.de)